 Portfolio turnover measures the percentage of the Fund's total portfolio market value that was purchased or sold during the period.
 The Fund's turnover rate provides an indication of how transaction costs (which are not included in the Fund's expenses) may affect the Fund's performance.
 Also, funds with a high turnover may be more likely to distribute capital gains that may be taxable to shareholders.
 The Fund's portfolio turnover rate is calculated by the value of the investment securities purchased or sold, excluding all instruments whose maturities at the time of acquisition were one year or less, divided by the average monthly value of such securities owned during the year.
 Based on this calculation, instruments, including options and futures contracts, with remaining maturities of less than one year are excluded from the portfolio turnover rate.
-If such instruments were included, a fund's portfolio turnover rate would be higher.
-No portfolio turnover information is provided as the Fund did not commence operations prior to the date of this SAI.
+If such instruments were included, the Fund's portfolio turnover rate would be higher.
+During the fiscal period from December 29, 2022 (commencement of the Fund's operations) through August 31, 2023, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.